mohnabilfadl/Face_Analytics/README.md

 \
 if success you will see text in terminal says "to upload files navigate to http://127.0.0.1:4000/ etc"\
 Then app will host at local, type http://127.0.0.1:4000/ in web browser\
-Submit any picture of Portrait to see what happened (best jpg file)\
+Submit any picture of Portrait to see what happened